8arpon/Journey-of-C-Programming/C - Projects/PhoneBook Management Project/README.md

 Hi sir,

-I am a student at Daffodil Internation Universiy, in Computer Science and Engineering department.
-My first project using C Programming Language.
+I am a student at Daffodil International University, in the Computer Science and Engineering department.
+This is my first project using the C Programming Language.

-Project title: PhoneBook Management Project
+**Project Title:** PhoneBook Management Project
-In the about.txt file I have added our team members short information, and the other one is the main code file.
+In the `about.txt` file, I have included brief information about our team members.
+The other file contains the main code.
-There are some feature, and some are missing still now.
-I will try to improve it more.
+There are some features implemented, while others are still in progress.
+I will continue to improve the project.

 Thank you.

-Sincerely yours,
+Sincerely,

 Arpon Sarker